ayahbash/reduce-chatgpt-usage/README.md

 # reduce chatgpt usage

-a minimal chrome & firefox extension that aims to help you reduce your usage of ChatGPT.
+a minimal chrome & firefox extension that aims to help you reduce your usage of **chatgpt**.

-## features

-* works on chrome and firefox
-* shows a small popup with two options: close or redirect
-* simple, clean design

 ## usage